-Practitioners of Ayurvedic, or traditional Indian, medication might prescribe root of winter cherry, fruit of emblic myrobalan, or the conventional formulas geriforte or mentat to decrease tension and repair the imbalance in the vata dosha.
+Practitioners of Ayurvedic, or traditional Indian, medication might prescribe root of winter cherry, the fruit of emblic myrobalan, or the conventional formulas geriforte or mentat to decrease tension and repair the imbalance in the Vata dosha.

 Stress management techniques

 Studies have also illustrated the powerful connection between insomnia and chronic anxiety.
-Based on APA's Anxiety in America poll, over 40 percent of adults say they lie awake at night due to stress.
-Experts recommend going to bed at a regular time every night, trying for at least seven to eight hours of sleep and removing distractions like television and computers in the bedroom.
+Experts recommend going to bed at a regular time every night, trying for at least seven to eight hours of sleep, and removing distractions like television and computers in the bedroom.

 Many Americans who undergo prolonged stress aren't making the lifestyle changes required to decrease anxiety and ultimately prevent health issues.
 Improving behavioral and lifestyle choices are crucial steps toward improving general health and preventing chronic stress.
 The key to managing stress is recognizing and changing the behaviors that cause it, but altering your behavior can be challenging.

-But bear in mind, if a high pressure level lasts for a long time period, or if possible problems from anxiety continue to interfere with activities of daily living, it's important to reach out to a certified mental health professional, including a psychologist.
+If a high-pressure level lasts for a long time period, or if possible problems from anxiety continue to interfere with activities of daily living, it's important to reach out to a certified mental health professional, including a psychologist.
 Research indicates that chronic stress may be treated with appropriate interventions like lifestyle and behavior change, treatment, and in certain circumstances, medicine.

-A psychologist can help you ovecome the barriers that are preventing you from living a healthy life, handle stress effectively and help identify behaviors and situations which are contributing to your always significant stress level.
+A psychologist can help you overcome the barriers that are preventing you from living a healthy life, handle stress effectively, and help identify behaviors and situations which are contributing to your always significant stress level.